Candied And Sugared Cranberries

 - In a medium saucepan, combine the water and 2 cups of sugar over medium heat.
 Stir until the sugar is completely dissolved, bring to a low boil.
 Turn down the heat to medium-low and let simmer for 10 minutes creating a simple syrup.

 - Add the cranberries to the syrup and simmer gently for 3 minutes.
-The cranberries should be tender but still intact—no bursting allowed.
+The cranberries should be tender but still intact, no bursting allowed.

 - Using a slotted spoon, gently shake off excess syrup and transfer the cranberries to a parchment-lined baking sheet, spreading them out in a single layer.
 Let them cool and dry for at least 1 hour, or until they are no longer sticky to the touch.

 - Once the cranberries are dry, place them in a large bowl or on a clean sheet pan with the reserved ½ cup of sugar.
 Toss gently to coat the cranberries evenly in the sugar.
+Serve immediately or store as directed.

 Notes